Fandy-ust/SolarPowerForecasting/README.md

 #### Phase 3: Eliminating Exposure Bias with Autoregressive Fine-Tuning (Model V5)

 To address exposure bias, I fine-tuned the model in a **fully autoregressive** setup—like removing the training wheels.
-Now, the model relied entirely on its own previous predictions as input for the next steps.
+Phase 3 uses a small learning rate (1e-5) to carefully polish the model through autoregressive training, where the model relies entirely on its own previous predictions as input for the next steps.

-- **Why this matters**: This "hardening" process taught the model to self-correct and stay stable over long forecast horizons (e.g., predicting 6 hours ahead).
+- **Why this matters**: This "hardening" process with careful learning rate adjustment taught the model to self-correct and stay stable over long forecast horizons (e.g., predicting 6 hours ahead).
-- **Results**: The R² improved to **0.878**, showing better resilience to accumulated errors.
+- **Results**: The R² improved to **0.878** (Model V5), showing better resilience to accumulated errors through the small learning rate fine-tuning approach.

 #### The Final Push: Unleashing Full Potential (Model V6)